yogeshchandrasekharuni/fast-agent/README.md

 The simple declarative syntax lets you concentrate on composing your Prompts and MCP Servers to [build effective agents](https://www.anthropic.com/research/building-effective-agents).

-Mix and match models to optimize each task and compare performance.
-Quickly evaluate how various models handle Agent and MCP Server calling tasks, then build multi-model workflows using the best provider for each component.
+Evaluate how different models handle Agent and MCP Server calling tasks, then build multi-model workflows using the best provider for each task.

 ### Agent Application Development